VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 feel in an era of inflation and changing pandemic fundamentals, and the uncertainty candidates feel in an era of layoffs and evolving personal responsibilities and professional goals.

-Coding interviews are the worst.
-How do we know?

-## Coding interviews solve for the Computer Science Department valedictorian or the most short term knowledge.
+### Coding interviews solve for the Computer Science Department valedictorian or the most short term knowledge.
 Not the best long term culture fit

 The biggest problem with coding interviews is the disconnect between what they measure and what actually adds value to the business.
 For 99% of you, hiring someone who understands Kruskal’s algorithm for finding a minimum spanning tree isn't relevant to